 Concerts and Music

-Sandbox Programs – Fun for the Little Ones
+Family Performance Festival – Fun for the Little Ones

 Impromptu Music for Summertime Strolls

-Of course, there are other street performers in Central Park as well, but some of the most popular venues for watching them have now been designated as quiet zones.
+There are other street performers in Central Park as well, but some of the most popular venues for watching them have now been designated as quiet zones.
 One of these zones is the Bethesda Terrace, which had long been hailed by performers for its great acoustics.
 There are now eight quiet zones in the park which, in addition to Bethesda Terrace, include Conservatory Garden, Conservatory Water, East Green, Shakespeare Garden, Sheep Meadow, Strawberry Fields and Turtle Pond.
 So if you need a little break from all the music that you’re hearing, these areas will provide you with the respite that you need.

 Overall, no matter what your musical tastes, you will likely be able to find performances that please your auditory senses.
 While some of the more organized music shows only take place during the summer, many of the street performers will continue throughout the winter months, so you can feel free to visit Central Park any time of the year to hear sounds that will delight your ears.